totaljs/components/j-Period/readme.md

 __Configuration__:

-- `format` - {String} - Allows to set the format of the calendar.
-The defaul value is 'eu' - Days of the week start from Monday. 'us' -  Days of the week start from Sunday.
+- `firstday` - {String} - Allows to set the first day of the week to Monday.
+The defaul value is 'monday' - Days of the week start from Monday. 'sunday' -  days of the week start from Sunday.
 - `dateformat` - {String} - Specifies the date format.
 The default value - `DEF.dateformat`
 - `apply` - {String} - Label for "Apply" button
 - `cancel` - {String} - Label for "Cancel" button